 Can a gummy smile lead to oral health issues?

-A gummy smile usually doesn’t cause health problems, but it can make cleaning your teeth harder.
-Food and bacteria can get caught in the gum tissue easier which can lead to gum disease.
-If you don’t clean your gums and teeth properly, you could develop gingivitis or periodontitis.
+A gummy smile usually doesn’t cause health problems, but can make cleaning your teeth harder.
+Food and bacteria can get caught in the gum tissue more easily, leading to gum disease.
+You could develop gingivitis or periodontitis if you don’t clean your gums and teeth properly.
 These conditions can cause swelling, bleeding, and even tooth loss.
 Regular dental check-ups help keep your mouth healthy.
 Your dentist can clean hard-to-reach areas and give you tips on maintaining good oral hygiene.

 Request an Orthodontist Visit Today for a Gummy Smile in Timonium, MD

 Our orthodontist office is located in Timonium, MD.
 We welcome patients from many local communities, including Mays Chapel, Lutherville, Cockeysville, and the Falls Road Corridor.
-Begin your orthodontic treatment by contacting our office at (410) 919-9806 or request an appointment online, and we will respond to you personally.
+To begin your orthodontic treatment, contact our office at (410) 919-9806 or request an appointment online, and we will respond to you personally.